 with other students, right?
 We've introduced a leaderboard

 where you can see how many leaderboard points you have earned,

 To check your position on the leaderboard, click on the icon on the top of the page of every course or follow this direct link to Leaderboard.

 If you have any questions or suggestions - CodeEasy Forum is the place to address them.
 Don't hesitate to create a topic when you are stuck solving the task or want to suggest us an improvement.

 We are closely monitoring everything that happens in the forum, so your questions will quickly receive an answer.

-First, see how elementary course works for you.
+First, see how entry level course works for you.
 Did you learn anything new?
 Was it fun?
 Did you like it?
 Do you want more?
 If you answer "yes" on most of those questions, then Beginner and Intermediate courses are a way to go!